piwik-script

 Animal Ecology and Tropical Biology

-C: The course provides insights into basic principles in ecology with particular focus on the biology of tropical habitats including tropical biocenosis.
+The lecture provides insights into basic principles in ecology with particular focus on the biology of tropical habitats including tropical biocenosis.
 Special attention is given to the global importance of tropical systems (“ecosystem goods” and “ecosystem services”) as well as to biological specialties and aspects of particular adaption in these highly diverse biomes.
+In the seminar the students learn to perform problem based scientific literature research, to present recent publications and to critically discuss these new findings.

 Plant Ecology

-C: The lecture will deal with the ecological and environmental constraints under which plants grow and develop (biogeography, biodiversity) and with the interactions of plants with abiotic and biotic environmental factors (e.g. plant-insect, plant-fungus interactions).
+The lecture will deal with the ecological and environmental constraints under which plants grow and develop (biogeography, biodiversity) and with the interactions of plants with abiotic and biotic environmental factors (e.g. plant-insect, plant-fungus interactions).
 Especially, the evolutionary adaptations on the physiological and organismic level will be emphasized (stress and defense reactions, carnivory, plant protection).
 Corresponding experimental approaches are illustrated.
 The seminar deepens the topics covered by the lecture based on selected examples from current research and is complemented by topic-related guided tours in the Botanical Garden of the University of Würzburg.

 Molecular Biology (Lecture Series)